THE KCC STORY

 Is financial assistance available?

 Yes, a limited amount of financial assistance is available to qualified families.
 KCC uses FACTS to process financial aid applications.
 Based on the financial information you provide in the Parents’ Financial Statement, FACTS gives us an estimated amount your family can contribute to educational expenses.
 This estimate is a starting point to help the finance committee make fair and objective financial aid decisions.
 Financial assistance is awarded once a family has enrolled their student(s).
 You will find more information about financial assistance on our website here or you can apply now for financial assistance on the FACTS website here.

 Do you offer discounts for Pastors?

-Yes, we offer a 25% discount for full-time pastors of churches in the Kansas City metropolitan area.
+Yes, we offer a 50% discount (K-12) and 25% discount (Preschool) for full-time pastors of churches in the Kansas City metropolitan area.

 Are my donations tax deductible?